JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [x] simplify player inputs
 - [x] re-enable snapshots
-- [ ] should we add/remove PlayerMovement component instead?
+- [x] should we add/remove PlayerMovement component instead?
 More generally, the throttle is weird as it is only reset when there is a move. it should reset also when key is released?
 - [x] simplify intersects on player moves. check against monster moves
+- [ ] cmd line param for run mode. (clap)
 - [ ] monster attack player
 - [ ] monster follows player
 - [ ] monster FOV